Black women: Increased risk for health problems

 Black women are often at a higher risk of contracting certain diseases than White women.
 According to the American Cancer Society, the death rate for all cancers for Black women is 14% higher than that of White women.
 While the probability of being diagnosed with cancer in Black women is one in three, the chance of dying from cancer is one in five.
 Cancer is not the only disease that disproportionately affects African-American women.
 Black women are three times more likely to develop uterine fibroids.
 Lupus is two-three times more common in women of color, but more specifically, one in every 537 Black women will have lupus.
 Black women are also at a higher chance of being overweight thus making them open to more obesity-related diseases.

 There is also a racial disparity when it comes to pregnancy-related deaths.
 While there are 12.4 deaths for every 100,000 births for White women, the statistics for Black women is 40.0 deaths for every 100,000 births.
 In a 2007 US study of five medical complications that are common causes of maternal death and injury, Black women were two to three times more likely to die than White women who had the same condition.
 The World Health Organization in 2014 estimated that Black expectant and new mothers in the United States die at about the same rate as women in countries such as Mexico and Uzbekistan.
-A 2018 study found that "The sexual and reproductive health of African-American women has been compromised because f multiple experiences of racism, including discriminatory healthcare practices from slavery through the post-Civil Rights era."
+A 2018 study found that "The sexual and reproductive health of African-American women has been compromised because of multiple experiences of racism, including discriminatory healthcare practices from slavery through the post-Civil Rights era."
 Another 2018 study found that darker skin tones were underrepresented in medical textbook imagery and that these omissions "may provide one route through which bias enters medical treatment".
 Black women are more likely to die from breast cancer.
 Black women are also more likely to die from diabetes.
 Black women have higher rates of HIV than white and Hispanic women.
 Black women have the highest risk for genital herpes.